Chenzo/css/README.md

    |--main.scss
 ```

-* **modules** - functions and mixins and variables.
+* **modules** - a folder that contains functions and mixins and variables.
 Things that are included into other SCSS files.
-* **pages** - one .scss file per page - generally only specific to *that* page. (i.e. home.scss, about.scss, gallery.scss, etc..)
+* **pages** - a folder that contains one .scss file for each page - generally only specific css to *that* page. (i.e. home.scss, about.scss, gallery.scss, etc..)
 Essentially the structure of the site.
-* **partials** - things that are considered part of the site's *skin* - i.e. buttons, inputs, media.
+* **partials** - a folder that contains things/elements that are considered part of the site's *skin* - i.e. buttons, inputs, media.
 These are reusable throughout the site.

 ###Responsive SCSS